cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

         root@policy_server # /etc/init.d/cfengine3 start

+## End-to-end waiting time

+If we set up the CFEngine policy server to pull automatically from git and CFEngine runs every 5 minutes everywhere (the default), the maximum time elapsed from committing to git until reports are collected is **15 minutes**:

+*  0 minutes: commit to git (e.g. from the Design Center GUI).
+*  5 minutes: the policy server has updated `/var/cfengine/masterfiles`.
+* 10 minutes: all hosts have downloaded and run the policy.
+* 15 minutes: `cf-hub` on the database server has collected reports from all hosts.

 ## Access control and security

 Please see Access control for git in the Mission Portal (TODO: link to access-control-mission-portal.markdown) for an introduction to how to allow or limit the Mission Portal users' ability to commit to the git repository and make changes to the hosts.